kasimte/AMScrollingNavbar/README.md

 ## Additional scroll

-If you want to furhter scroll the navigation bar out of the way, you can use the optional parameter `additionalOffset` in the `followScrollView` call.
+If you want to further scroll the navigation bar out of the way, you can use the optional parameter `additionalOffset` in the `followScrollView` call.

 ## Scrolling the TabBar
 You can also pass a `UITabBar` in the `followers` array: